 Level 1 – 5 Tutorial:

-Level 6 – 13 Archet/Bree-land/Ered Luin/Shire
+Level 6 – 13 Starting Zones:

-After the tutorial you will be spending your time in your racial starting zone.
-Leveling here is a breeze and you will finish here quickly.
+After the tutorial, you will be spending your time in your racial starting zone.
+Leveling here is still a breeze, and you will finish here quickly.
 If you are a VIP member, be sure to head to the Hengstacer’s Farm north of Bree-Town and get your first mount.

 Level 14 – 20 Bree-land:

-At around level 13, give or take a few levels, you should move on to Bree-Land.
+At around level 13, give or take a few levels, you should move on to Bree-land.
 Try to work on the Epic Storyline as much as you can, although this is not required.
-At around level 20 you should consider moving on.
+At around level 20, you should consider moving on.

 Level 21 – 30 Lone Lands / North Downs:

 At around level 20, two options will open up for you, the North Downs and the Lone Lands.
 You should hit up both these zones.
-Head to Lone Lands and stay there until around level 25, then move on to Trestlebridge in North Downs.
+Head to the Lone Lands and stay there until around level 25, then move on to Trestlebridge in North Downs.
 Or you can move back and forth between the two zones.
 The North Downs should take you to around level 30, maybe even a few levels over.

 Level 31 – 40 Evendim (Trollshaws):